Joseph George Cumming

-Joseph George Cumming, MA Cantab., (15 February 1812 – 21 December 1868) was an English geologist and archaeologist.
+Joseph George Cumming (15 February 1812 – 21 September 1868) was an English geologist and archaeologist.
 His major works concerned the geology and history of the Isle of Man.

 Biography

 Born at Matlock in Derbyshire where his mother and father ran the Old Bath Hotel at Matlock Bath.
 Cumming was educated at Oakham School, and Emmanuel College, Cambridge, taking the degree of MA, and entering holy orders in 1835.
 Joseph's elder cousin, James was Professor of Chemistry in Cambridge from 1815.

 Isle of Man

 In 1841 he was appointed vice-principal of King William's College, Castletown, in the Isle of Man, and this position he held until 1856.
 During this period his leisure time was devoted to a study of the geology and archaeology of the island.
 The results were published in: